ajdas1/saildrone_satellite/README.md

-# To get everything working:
+# To get the environment set up:

 The modules used for running this package are stored in the top-level environment.yml file.

-To create a new Conda environment with the provided modules, run the following from the top-level directory:
+To create a new Conda environment with the provided modules (you only need to do this once), run the following from the top-level directory:

 ```
 conda env create -f environment.yml